Chris8018/Webservice/oldREADME.md

 This project contains a web service written in Haskell using Happstack and SQLite.
 The web service provides an interface to (fictitious, randomly generated) weather readings taken at the North Pole during 2017.
+It has one endpoint, `weather/date/`,
-It has 4 endpoints, the response to which will depend on the request type.
+the response to which will depend on the request type.

 If the webservice is running on `localhost` on port 8000 and receives a `GET` or